MarcosIkino/Bikes-Rental-Prediction/README.md

-Bikes-Rental-Prediction
+Bikes-rentals-prediction
-Construct a prediction model in a bike rental sharing system
+Analyzing the differences among the casual and registered cyclists in a bike rental sharing system, and construct a model for bikes rental prediction.